Leadership Inference for Multi-Agent Interactions: Inferring Leadership

 \textbf{Convergence Criterion.} Optimization algorithms commonly use first-order optimality conditions \cite[Ch.
 12]{nocedal1999numerical} to test for convergence, and incorporating a line search guarantees monotone improvement in such a convergence metric.
 As with a line search, however, using first-order optimality conditions becomes unwieldy due to the feedback game constraints \cref{eq:optimal-follower-response-set,eq:stack-leader-equilibria-condition}.
 In practice, we define a convergence criterion as a function of the current and next iterate's states:

-We compute $\state{1:\horizon}^{k}$ based on the proposed controls resulting from update step \cref{eq:silq-update-eq}.
+We compute $\statebm{1:\horizon}^{\variterations}$ based on the proposed controls resulting from update step \cref{eq:silq-update-eq}.
 We say \ac{SILQGames} converges if the metric value falls below a threshold $\tau$. \ac{SILQGames} stops after a maximum number of iterations $M_{\text{iter}}$, irrespective of convergence.
 We expect \ac{SILQGames} to converge, though we do not expect monotone decrease in the convergence criterion as a large step size may occasionally overshoot the Stackelberg equilibrium.
 Oscillations in the convergence metric can occur when step sizes are consistently too large and may indicate that $\alpha_{\min}$ or $\beta$ should be reduced.
 Please refer to our results in \cref{ssec:silqgames-experiments-results} for further details.

-\textbf{Computational Complexity.} The per-iteration computational complexity analysis of \cite{fridovich2020efficientiterative} holds almost identically for \ac{SILQGames}.
-Since the number of agents is a constant (i.e., 2), the per-iteration complexity of SILQGames is $O(\numstates^3)$.
-The entire algorithm runs in $O(k\numstates^3)$, where $k \leq M_{\text{iter}}$ is the number of iterations to convergence.
+\textbf{Computational Complexity.} The complexity analysis of \cite{fridovich2020efficientiterative} holds almost identically for \ac{SILQGames}.
+For a size-$\numstates$ state, linearizing the dynamics and computing quadratic cost approximations both require taking $O(\numstates^2)$ partial derivatives.
+Solving the coupled Ricatti equations for the approximate LQ game has complexity $O(n^3)$ for a constant ($\numplayers = 2$) number of agents, so the per-iteration runtime of \ac{SILQGames} is cubic in $\numstates$.
+The entire algorithm runs in $O(\variterations\numstates^3)$, where $\variterations \! \leq \!
+M_{\text{iter}}$ is the number of iterations to convergence.